temmie-v/phonon-exercise/README.md

 # phonon-exercise

-Program for practice in the lecture "Crystal and Phonon(結晶とフォノン)".
+Program for practice in the lecture: Crystal and Phonon

 ---